maratbn/RainbowPayPress/rainbowpaypress/readme.txt

   Stripe Checkout JavaScript dialog logic is still loading only when the user opens the payment UI.
 * Fixed bug with the seller name not getting propagated into the Stripe Checkout dialog.
 * Fixed bug with date parsing algorithm so that it works on Firefox.
+* Fixed bug with the shipping address not being displayed in the admin transactions table.

 = 2.2.0 =
 * Added ability to ask buyer for shipping address.